Review work hours in a time tracking calendar

 Team visibility

-Give the whole team one timeline
+Give the whole team one view of tracked work

 People can use the calendar to understand their own week and add missing entries on the spot, while managers can use the same view to see how work is distributed.